Malachi Hardy

 Malachi John Hardy (born 10 March 2008) is an English professional footballer who plays as a defender for Tottenham Hotspur's academy.

 Club career

-Hardy joined the youth academy of Premier League side Tottenham at the age of eight.
+Hardy joined the youth academy of Premier League side Tottenham Hotspur at the age of eight.
 In 2024, he was promoted to the club's under-18 team and started training with the first team.
 He signed his first professional contract with Tottenham Hotspur on 20 March 2025.

 International career

 Hardy is an England youth international.
-At the age of sixteen, he captained the England national under-17 football team.
-He was included in the squad for the 2025 UEFA European Under-17 Championship.
+At the age of sixteen, he captained England Under-17.
+He was included in the squad for the 2025 UEFA European Under-17 Championship and started group stage games against Italy and Czech Republic.

-On 3 September 2025, Hardy made his England U18 debut during a 3-1 win over Ukbekistan.
+On 3 September 2025, Hardy made his England U18 debut during a 3-1 win over Uzbekistan.

 On 30 October 2025, Hardy was a late addition to England's squad for the 2025 FIFA U-17 World Cup.
+He started their opening game of the tournament against Venezuela.

 Style of play

 Hardy plays as a defender and is right-footed.
 English newspaper Evening Standard wrote in 2024 that he "has the makings of a commanding centre-back... has won plaudits at youth level for his maturity and calmness both in and out of possession".